 Alan’s technology background extends back to the mid-1970s, when he began by writing a tiny FORTRAN program on a room-sized mainframe, and includes every generation of computer technology since then.
 He actually enjoys (!) hands-on work on hardware and software, as evidenced by his experiences in Silicon Valley firms both in integrated-circuit as well as artificial-intelligence testing, running his own one-man PC manufacturing business during college, and a lifelong habit of writing his own software tools in a number of different computer languages for use in his other, less geeky interests.
 He studied computer programming for several years in the Bay Area and gave his career as a technologist a solid foundation by earning a BA in Physics at UC-Berkeley.

 These days, Alan is a leader in the global, networked community of scholarship on the subject of Irish traditional music.
-His primary long-term research project is building the non-profit, high-tech Irish Traditional Music Tune Index, which he publishes at www.irishtune.info.
+His primary long-term research project is building the nonprofit, high-tech Irish Traditional Music Tune Index, which he publishes at irishtune.info.
 This research is whole-heartedly inspired by his down-to-earth career as a professional musician and community organizer in Madison’s traditional Irish music and dance scene.
-Besides playing fiddle and other instruments in several local bands (listed at alan-ng.net), he also operates the non-profit Web site celticmadison.org, organizes local Irish dance events, and occasionally teaches Irish music classes in Continuing Studies’ adult noncredit music program.
+Besides playing the fiddle and other instruments in several local bands (listed at alan-ng.net), he also operates the nonprofit website celticmadison.org and has taught Irish music classes in Continuing Studies’ adult noncredit music program.